The Los Angeles Youth Orchestra is a creative environment where

 Orchestra plays music that is arranged to include a wider range of

 instruments and skill levels.
-The Chamber Orchestra plays the same
+The Symphony Orchestra plays the same

 standard repertoire that professional orchestras perform.

 - You might wonder why we ask openly for donations